YOU DON'T NEED MORE PRODUCTS? YOU NEED A PLAN. (here's mine.)

 5. Create in collections, not one-off products.

 Whether you’re selling funny mugs, illustrated art prints, or Etsy digital downloads, collections always sell better than random one-off products.
-They help your audience shop with intention—and they make your brand look more professional.
+They help your audience shop with intention, and they make your brand look more professional.

 I teach this in depth inside my membership, but whether you join or not, this strategy is something I wish I had learned earlier.

+You can create an income stream that grows over time.
 You just need a system that feels doable and repeatable.
 That’s what I help you build.
+If you're ready for that first (or next) step, check out my membership page.

 Warmest regards,